Elyssiah98/Lyssis-Designs/src/Pages/Blog/Posts/Printmaking/Printmaking-Techniques/Making-Paper.md

   <figcaption>The frame used to make paper.</figcaption>
 </figure>

 To form a sheet, the paper-making frame is dipped into the container and lifted slowly, allowing just enough pulp to cover the mesh of the frame.
-It is important not to overload it, as it can make the sheet of paper too thicken, uneven and takes a long time to dry.
-Excess water is drained out as much as possible; lifting the frame slightly can help drain even more out.
+It is important not to overload the frame, as it can make the sheet of paper too thick and uneven.
+It may also take longer for the paper to dry.
+Water is drained through the mesh, and lifting the frame slightly from the silk screen can aid in this.

 With the pulp still damp, the frame is carefully flipped upside-down onto a cotton cloth that has been placed on top of a towel.
 Using the plastic square that comes with the frames, gently push down to help it transfer to the cloth.
 This can also help squeeze out some of the excess water.
 To release the paper, gently shake one corner to help it peel away.
 Slowly shake until the entire piece of paper is off of the frame and on the cotton cloth.
 The towel underneath can help absorb some of the additional water from the sheet of paper.
 </div>